robertkodra/paymaster_demo/client/README.md

 1. Open `http://localhost:3001`
 2. Login with Privy
 3. Click “Create Wallet” — a Privy Starknet wallet is created (if you don’t already have one)
-4. The app shows the Starknet public key/address; fund the address with STRK on Sepolia
+4. Click “Deploy Wallet” — backend deploys the Ready account (paymaster if configured)
-5. Click “Deploy Wallet” — the backend deploys the Ready account using Privy Tier‑2 raw signing
+5. The big number shows your counter; smash “Increase” to send a tx

 Notes:
-- Ensure your Privy app has Tier‑2 Starknet enabled.
+- Ensure your Privy app has Starknet Tier‑2/Wallet API enabled.
-- You must fund the account with STRK before deploying.
+- If paymaster isn’t configured on the server, deploys and txs require funding the account.

 ## ⚙️ Configuration